 Train travel in Azerbaijan is evolving, and new carriages and lines are destined to modernise the railway system over the following years.
 Nonetheless, Azeri railways are still grounded in their quirky, but ultimately loveable Soviet bedrock.
 Baku is connected directly to Tbilisi, Moscow, Rostov and Kharkov via several cities in Russia with comfortable overnight trains.
 Prices are reasonable, though no longer Soviet.

-In 2017, direct connections to Iran and Turkey (via Georgia) might open.
+Direct connections to Iran and Turkey (via Georgia) might open in the near future.

 Domestic trains are slow and cheap ways to sniff some couleur locale.
 For less than $5 you can cross Azerbaijan in reasonable overnight comfort including a reserved sleeping berth and clean sheets.
 A good deal for those wanting to save on accommodation or in need to make the most of their daylight hours.

 Timetable information for all trains can be found on the website of Azerbaijan Railways (Azeri/Russian only).
 Timetables for trains to Russia are also available in English at Tutu and Rzd.
 Georgian Railways also has an English timetable for the Tbilisi – Baku train.

 Prices for local trains are similar to the bus, and while buses are less comfortable, it will invariably take longer with the train.
 Also, before you leave, have a look where the train station of your final destination is located.
 In some towns (like Sheki for instance), the station is located a taxi or marshutka ride away from the town center, adding to the cost and duration of your trip.

 Generally, there is always space left on an Azeri train, except during summer, Nauruz and New Year’s holidays, when booking in advance is safest.
 However, outside of the busy season it is still worth buying early to get the seat (up or down, not near the toilet, first, second, third class) of your choice.